etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### Step 2: Request to register Delegated AVS operator

-Request to EtherFi team to register the ECDSA key as delegated AVS operator.
+Request to ether.fi team to register the ECDSA key as delegated AVS operator.
-Then, EtherFi team will register submitted account to `EtherFiAvsOperatorManager` contract.
+Then, ether.fi team will register submitted account to `ether.fiAvsOperatorManager` contract.

-After EtherFi team register the information, delegted AVS operator should have the following information.
+After ether.fi team register the information, delegted AVS operator should have the following information.
-- `operatorId`: AVS operator ID assigned by EtherFi team.
+- `operatorId`: AVS operator ID assigned by ether.fi team.
-- `operatorAddress`: Eigenlayer operator address, which is managed by EtherFi team.
+- `operatorAddress`: Eigenlayer operator address, which is managed by ether.fi team.

 ### Step 3: Create BLS signature

-If *delegated AVS operator* decide to opt-in to AVS through EtherFi contract, delegated AVS operator should submit BLS signature to `EtherFiAvsOperator` contract.
+If *delegated AVS operator* decide to opt-in to AVS through ether.fi contract, delegated AVS operator should submit BLS signature to `ether.fiAvsOperator` contract.

 First, the AVS operator should create BLS signature using BLS key file.
 To create BLS signaure, *service manager* address is required,